Lower School Facultyadmin2020-01-17T10:24:32-08:00

 Amanda comes to us from Running River Waldorf School in Sedona, Arizona.
 She has many years of teaching experience, and has taught elementary, high school and university classes, including performing and teaching Shakespeare.
 Ms. Butterworth was raised in Canada with a deep reverence and appreciation for music, art, and humanity.
 Amanda was blessed to have a nurturing family who gave her an enthusiasm for nature, life and learning, including a grandmother who was a graduate of one of the first Waldorf Schools in Europe.
 Her interests and talents include the arts, handwork, music, theatre, homeopathy, the healing arts, meditation and writing.
 Her undergraduate studies led her to major in Music (Vocal) and Liberal Arts at Douglas College in British Colombia.
 Following this, Amanda spent two years in New Orleans before beginning a ten year tour of China, South Korea and Burma.
 Ms. Butterworth is currently completing the Waldorf Grades Training at the West Coast Institute and is excited to be able to bring her diverse teaching experience combined with her love of the Waldorf education to the children of today.
 She has two daughters, Fabienne, a fourth grader, and Oceane, a second grader, and they are excited and grateful to be joining the Summerfield community.

 Kibby grew up in Gainesville, Florida and had the good fortune to attend two years of high school in London, England.
-She graduated from New College of Florida with a BA in Humanities and moved out to Seattle to pursue her love of theatre.
-There she worked in theatre and non-profit development, marketing and administration and was Executive Director of Seattle Fringe Theatre Festival for many years.
-After she met her husband-to-be, Adam, at the Edinburgh Festival Fringe, they married, had their first-born and moved to Australia, where Kibby went back to school to earn a Graduate Diploma in New Performance Making.
-Back in Seattle, they lived in cohousing and other intentional communities, and through their children, found Waldorf Education.
-Again Kibby went back to school—seemingly her favorite place to be!
-She received her Waldorf Grades Teacher Training at Sound Circle Center, Seattle, during which time she was a Games Teacher at Madrona School on Bainbridge Island, WA, for three years.
-Kibby and Adam have two sons, Theo in ninth grade and Willsy in fourth grade, and they are very happy to be part of the Summerfield community.
+She graduated from New College of Florida with a BA in Humanities and moved out to Seattle to pursue her love of theater.
+There she worked in many aspects of the performing arts world including non-profit development, marketing and administration, and was Executive Director of Seattle Fringe Theatre Festival for many years.
+She met her husband Adam at the Edinburgh Festival Fringe in Scotland.
+They soon moved to Australia with their new-born son Theo so Kibby could attend the Victoria College of the Arts at the University of Melbourne where she earned a Graduate Diploma in New Performance Making.
+After that, they moved back to Seattle and lived in cohousing and other intentional communities, and through their search for the right school for their children, found Waldorf Education in 2006.
+Kibby received her Waldorf Grades Teacher Training at Sound Circle Center, Seattle, during which time she was a Games Teacher at Madrona School on Bainbridge Island, WA, for three years.
+Kibby and Adam and their two sons, Theo and Willsy, are very happy to be part of the Summerfield community.

 Saskia was born and raised in the Netherlands.
 After she completed her Masters Degree in Child Psychology, she worked for eight years in long-term foster care.
 An encounter with a dolphin in Spain sparked her interest in research on communication with wild dolphins, and in the following years she swam in many oceans with different species of dolphins.
 In 1993 Saskia moved to the United States to live with her husband and was glad to discover the flourishing Waldorf community in this area.
 Saskia completed the Waldorf teacher training at the Center for Educational Renewal in the spring of 2002, and became our first grade teacher at Summerfield in the fall of that year.
 Saskia served as a class teacher at Summerfield for sixteen years, and after graduating her second class in June 2018, she now shares her love for art, singing, and teaching as a specialty teacher in the grades in Lower School, and in Teacher Training.
 Her daughter, Dawn, graduated from Summerfield High School in 2012.